solarte7/NegationAndUncertainty/README.md

 </ul>

 <h3>Datasets</h3>
 We use three datasets to evaluate the proposed approach for negation and uncertainty detection.
-NUBES [3]  and IULA [4] are two public corpus available for the Spanish language, and the third dataset is an in-house annotated corpus with real-life data of cancer patients.
+NUBES [3]  and IULA [4] are two public corpora available for the Spanish language, and the third dataset is an in-house annotated corpus with real-life data of cancer patients.
  </br> </br>

 <ul>